gmacev/Simple-Memory-Extension-MCP-Server/README.md

 # Simple Memory Extension MCP Server

-An MCP server to extend the context of agents.
+An MCP server to extend the context window / memory of agents.
 Useful when coding big features or vibe coding and need to store/recall progress, key moments or changes or anything worth remembering.
-Simply ask the agent to store memories and recall whenever you want.
+Simply ask the agent to store memories and recall whenever you need or ask the agent to fully managed its memory however it sees fit.

 ## Usage